 You get access to Netflix’s global content library because it’s one of our top priorities.
 Surfshark customers can enjoy any regionally restricted content no matter where they are in the world.

 If Netflix Blocks My Use of VPN, is It Legal to Access Global Content this Way?

 Netflix utilizes geographical or regional restrictions when they contract movies and TV series from the folks who own the rights.
 This is why some content isn’t available in certain countries.
-But, in your customer agreement, there are no terms or conditions to prevent you from using a VPN.
+In your customer agreement, however, there are no terms or conditions to prevent you from using a VPN.
 There is nothing illegal about a VPN.
-It enables you to enjoy the full content library that you pay for!
+It enables you to enjoy the full content library that you paid for.

 There is no difference in Netflix’s subscription price in one country versus another.
 Users in some countries pay the same as you and have a much more limited selection of content to choose from.
-This is the best way to make sure that you get exactly what you pay for!
+This is the best way to make sure that you get precisely what you pay for.

 If you’re dealing with restricted access to Netflix through your current VPN provider, check out Surfshark.
 You’ll be streaming your favorite regional shows any time you want from anywhere in the world!